Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Each heat exchange gallery has an internal length of 10 m and an internal width of 8.0 m.
 There is 1.5 m between adjacent loops.
 There is a 1.25 m clearance at each end.

-An important issue in the heat exchange gallery basement is separation of water and NaK drips.
-Water is only likely to leak near the outside wall.
+An important issue in the heat exchange gallery basement is separation of seepage water and potential NaK drips.
+Water is only likely to seep in near the outside wall.
 Elsewhere there could be NaK drips.
 A cement ridge should be provided across the basement floor to separate these two accumulations.

-As a rule of thumb electrical equipment should be mounted on the inside wall which is less subject to water penetration.
+As a rule of thumb electrical equipment should be mounted on inside walls which are less subject to water penetration.
 There will need to be a large air vent in the access stair well end wall for air cooling.

 The heat exchange gallery basement water sump pump should flow to a bottom drain at 18 m below grade.